kr55/ssis-cataloger-docs/faq.md

 **Is there a limited feature free trial available?**

 SSIS Catalog Migration Wizard has a limited feature trial version.
-The LFT version can migrate the first three SSIS projects (.ispac files) from the source to target SSISDB without environment variable configurations.
-If you want to try this before purchasing the full version, email [support@azureops.org](mailto:support@azureops.org) or chat with our support from the product page.
+The LFT version can migrate the first three SSIS items from the source to target SSISDB.
+[Download](https://marketplace.visualstudio.com/items?itemName=AzureOps.ssiscatalogerpro) the trial from the Visual Studio Marketplace.

 **How can I receive software updates?**